DreymaR/BigBagKbdTrixPKL/README.md

 * The above Extend modifier mappings may be in any LayStack .ini file, such as [Layouts_Default][LayDef]
 * Holding designated modifiers, <kbd>RShift</kbd> and/or <kbd>RAlt</kbd> by default (specified in the [Settings][PklIni]), chooses Extend layers.
     - So, e.g., holding the Ext1 mod (<kbd>RAlt</kbd>) then the <kbd>Extend</kbd> key activates the Extend2 layer (NumPad).
-* After selecting your Extend layer, you hold down only the <kbd>Ext</kbd> key (Caps by default) and start using Extend!
+    - After selecting your Extend layer, you hold down only the <kbd>Ext</kbd> key (Caps by default) and start using Extend!
+    - Again: To get the NumPad Extend layer (Ext2):
+        1) Press AltGr and hold it
+        2) Press Extend (Caps) and hold it
+        3) Release AltGr while keeping Extend down
+        4) While holding down Extend, start using the NumPad layer
 * Extend layers (like Ext3/Ext4) can be set as one-shot so they fall back to another layer after each use.
     - This lets you for instance release a string then keep editing.
 But dead keys are better for that, see below.
 * Setting the Extend key as a Tap-or-Mod (ToM) key as above lets you tap it for, e.g., Backspace or hold for Extend.